rtmigo/pyrel/README.md

 ### Why I made this

 I needed a script that was equally easy to run on a local machine and as a part of GitHub Actions.
+So GitHub Action will just call the same script that is already checked locally.

 The script code should be versatile enough to fit all my packages.
-And at the same time easy to improve.

 # What is pyrel